mattcarras/AssetPandaPS/README.md

 # AssetPandaPS
 Powershell API Implementation for AssetPanda's RESTful API

-All functions have been tested working successfully in our AssetPanda environment.
+All functions have been tested working successfully in our AssetPanda environment for syncing assets with SCCM and AD.
 Your mileage may vary.

 ## Implemented Functions
 Use `get-help <Function>` for more information about each function (e.g. `get-help Connect-APSession`).
 You must call the script at least once to register the function help.

-- Connect-APSession
+- `Connect-APSession`
-- Export-APCredentials
+- `Export-APCredentials`
-- Get-APEntityMap
+- `Get-APEntityMap`
-- Search-APObject
+- `Search-APObject`
-- Get-APObject
+- `Get-APObject`
-- Get-APObjectsAll
+- `Get-APObjectsAll`
-- Update-APObject
+- `Update-APObject`
-- New-APObject
+- `New-APObject`
-- Archive-APObject
+- `Archive-APObject`
-- Remove-APObject
+- `Remove-APObject`
-- Format-ExceptionResponse
+- `Format-ExceptionResponse`

 ## Usage
 `Connect-APSession` is used for OAuth authorization and to initialize the script's session variable.
 Use `Export-APCredentials` to export your credentials to an XML file with encrypted values.
 You can then give call `Connect-APSession` with the saved credentials using the `-CredXML <filepath>` parameter.